-Do you have digestive discomfort?
-If so you might have an unhealthy gut.
+If you have digestive discomfort you might have an unhealthy gut.
 Your gut health is directly connected to your immune system – along with your mental well being.
 And so it’s especially important to know how to reset your digestive system when it becomes unstable.

 Did you know that the gut has its own nervous system?

 The gut has been described as the body’s “second brain.”
 Your gut communicates with the brain via the vagus nerve.
 In fact, more than 90% of the information sent between the two is sent by the gut to your brain.

 Because your gut is in such direct and constant communication with your brain, it should come as no surprise that the health of your digestive system can have a big effect on the rest of your body’s performance.

 If you’re regularly feeling unwell, moody, low energy, or constantly dealing with an upset stomach, an unhealthy gut could be the culprit.
 Skin irritations such as eczema and food intolerances could also be indicative of an unhealthy gut.

 At this point, you’re probably wondering how to reset your digestive system.
 It’s not as complicated as it sounds.

 In this article I want to explore how to turn an unhealthy gut into a happy, healthy gut!